skip-mev/docs/docs/chains/slinky/0-overview.md

 :::note

-It is crucial that the injected vote extension transaction is not ever unmarshalled into a transaction object as this will cause a panic.
+It is crucial that the injected vote extension transaction is ignored by the chain application outside of the oracle's handling of it in Finalize Block.
 :::

+For more information on Vote Extensions in general, refer to [the Cosmos SDK docs](https://docs.cosmos.network/main/build/abci/vote-extensions).

 ### Process Proposal